 If you are replacing a chicken egg with quail eggs, you need at least three eggs.
 And if you have a large duck egg, you will need even more.

 If you are in a situation where a recipe calls for a specific amount of chicken eggs, you can always use a food scale to weigh your eggs to ensure your recipe doesn’t flop.

 Cracking Your Quail Eggs

-Though they may be small, quail eggs are not as fragile as you might thing.
+Though they may be small, quail eggs are not as fragile as you might think.
 In fact, the membrane inside the shell is much firmer than a chicken or duck egg.

 How Long to Boil Quail Eggs

 It takes a lot less time for a little quail egg to boil than a chicken egg.